jprante/elasticsearch-jdbc/README.md

   * `$river.state.started` - the timestamp of river start (from river state)
   * `$river.state.timestamp` - last timestamp of river activity (from river state)
   * `$river.state.counter` - counter from river state, counts the numbers of runs

-`sql.callable` - boolean flag, if true, the SQL statement is interpreted as a JDBC CallableStatement (default: false).
-Note: callable statement support is experimental and not well tested.

 `locale` - the default locale (used for parsing numerical values, floating point character.
 Recommended values is "en_US")